Marc-Hanson/portfolio-two/README.md

 ![Page Content](/assets/images/game-mode.jpg)

 Your choice and computer choice as well as current score are displayed and updated throughout the game.

 ![About us](/assets/images/game.jpg)

-YInstructions for your current game mode are given at the bottom of the window.
+Instructions for your current game mode are given at the bottom of the window.

 ![About us](/assets/images/instructions.jpg)

 A winner is declared after the score reaches 5.

 ![About us](/assets/images/game-over.jpg)

 ### Future Features

-- An extra game mode with 7 elements.
+- A highscore table allowing users to compete wtih each other.
+- Jerry's victim counter to count games lost in total.
-- More elements added and 3/5/7 chosen at random (total of 19 available.)
+- More elements added to the array and 3 or 5 chosen at random (total of 19 available.)

 ## Testing

 - The website was constantly tested during development using Chrome development tools.
-- Tested the application form with and without inputs in all fields.
+- Javascipt was ran after every new function to ensure it was behaving as intended.
 - Website tested in Chrome, Firefox and Microsoft Edge.
 - Website was tested across a range of devices including laptops, tablets and mobiles.